wp-plugins/wp-special-textboxes/readme.txt

 = Can I use Special Text widget with Wordpress 2.7? =

-No! _Special Text widget_ wrote with using _Wordpress Widget Factory technology_ and this one can work only under Wordpress 2.8 and higher!
+No! *Special Text widget* wrote with using *Wordpress Widget Factory technology* and this one can work only under Wordpress 2.8 and higher!

+= How to insert special text box into special text box? =

+Use *stb* shortcode inside *stextbox* shortcode

+`[stextbox]Some text [stb]Some text in the indoor box[/stb][/stextbox]`

-More about Special Text Boxes usage and customising read on the [plugin page](http://simplelib.co.cc/?p=11)
+More about Special Text Boxes usage and customising read on the [plugin page](http://www.simplelib.com/?p=11)

 == Screenshots ==

 1. Examples of special textboxes
-2. Special Text Boxes Admin Page
+1. Special Text Boxes Admin Page
-3. Special Text Boxes Custom Box Editor
+1. Special Text Boxes Custom Box Editor
-4. Insertion dialog.
+1. Insertion dialog.
 Basic Settings
-5. Insertion dialog.
+1. Insertion dialog.
 Extended Settings
-6. Special Text widget.
+1. Special Text widget.
 Admin Page

 == Changelog ==

-= Version History =

-* 1.0.1
-	* Initial upload
-* 1.1.6
-	* codes and variables cleanup
-		* admin page codes optimised
-		* activation codes optimised for future upgrades
-	* margin settings added
-* 1.1.7
-	* black box margins bug fixed
-* 1.2.11
-	* custom box added
-	* custom editor added
-	* customising "on the fly" added
-	* Wordpress 2.8 compatibility checked
-* 1.2.12
-	* Italian language by [Gianni Diurno](http://gidibao.net/) added
-* 1.2.13
-	* Belarus language by [Fat Cower](http://www.fatcow.com) added
-	* Wordpress 2.8.1 compatibility tested
-* 2.0.20
+= 3.9.57 =
+* The amount of the parameters adjusted "on the fly" is increased
+* The output html code meets the requirements of the markup validity of Web documents = 3.8.55 =
+* Now the plugin codes are using **Wordpress 3.0+** standards (PHP5 only)
+* Wordpress Settings API are used
+* Now the plugin uses "resources saving technology" for saving server resources in blog runtime mode.
+= 3.7.52 =
+* Language pack is updated.
+Czech by [Stanislav Čihák](http://www.abacomp.cz/) are added.
+= 3.7.51 =
+* Tool Button bug are fixed.
+* STB in STB shortcodes are added.
+= 3.6.49 =
+* Collapsed mode bug are fixed.
+* Special Text Widget bug are fixed.
+* Language pack is updated.
+Ukrainian by [official ukrainian localization team](http://wordpress.co.ua/) is added.
+* Language pack is updated.
+German by [Renate](http://www.bhvnederland.nl/) is added.
+= 3.5.45 =
+* Language pack is updated.
+Dutch by [Rene](http://wpwebshop.com/blog/) are added.
+= 3.5.44 =
+* Floating mode bug are fixed
+* **stbHighlightText** function bug (collapsed option) are fixed
+* CSS3 styles are fixed
+= 3.4.41 =
+* Insertion Dialog bug are fixed
+= 3.4.40 =
+* Font size parameters are added
+* Bug of caption size is eliminated
+* Language pack is updated.
+Arabic language by [مدونة رسين](http://www.r-sn.com/wp/) is added.
+* Support of text direction is added.
+* Codes are optimised
+= 3.3.35 =
+* Collapsing/Expanding mode of captioned Special Text Boxes was extended
+* PHP codes was optimised
+* JS codes was optimised
+= 3.2.32 =
+* Collapsing/Expanding of captioned Special Text Boxes was added
+* Codes was optimised
+= 3.1.29 =
+* Some admin page improvements was added
+* Codes was optimised
+= 3.0.27 =
+* Special Text widget was added
+* Special Text Box Float Mode was added
+= 2.0.25 =
+* Polish language pack by [Daniel Fruzynski](http://www.poradnik-webmastera.com) added
+* Italian language pack updated
+= 2.0.23 =
+* Uzbek language pack by [Alisher Safarov](http://www.comfi.com) added
+* Wordpress 2.8.4 compatibility tested
+= 2.0.22 =
+* Direct output codes optimised
+* Italian language pack updated
+= 2.0.20 =
 * Plugin style sheet optimised
 * Big icons for simple (non-captioned) boxes added
 * Short Codes Insert Dialog added
 * Output function added
 * Plugin codes optimised
-* 2.0.22
-	* Direct output codes optimised
-	* Italian language pack updated
-* 2.0.23
-	* Uzbek language pack by [Alisher Safarov](http://www.comfi.com) added
-	* Wordpress 2.8.4 compatibility tested
-* 2.0.25
-	* Polish language pack by [Daniel Fruzynski](http://www.poradnik-webmastera.com) added
-	* Italian language pack updated
-* 3.0.27
-	* Special Text widget was added
-	* Special Text Box Float Mode was added
-* 3.1.29
-	* Some admin page improvements was added
-	* Codes was optimised
-* 3.2.31
-	* Collapsing/Expanding of captioned Special Text Boxes was added
-	* Codes was optimised
+= 1.2.13 =
+* Belarus language by [Fat Cower](http://www.fatcow.com) added
+* Wordpress 2.8.1 compatibility tested
+= 1.2.12 =
+* Italian language by [Gianni Diurno](http://gidibao.net/) added = 1.2.11 =
+* custom box added
+* custom editor added
+* customising "on the fly" added
+* Wordpress 2.8 compatibility checked
+= 1.1.7 =
+* black box margins bug fixed
+= 1.1.6 =
+* codes and variables cleanup
+	* admin page codes optimised
+	* activation codes optimised for future upgrades
+* margin settings added
+= 1.0.1 =
+* Initial upload

+== Upgrade Notice ==

+= 3.9.57 =
+The amount of the parameters adjusted "on the fly" is increased The output html code meets the requirements of the markup validity of Web documents = 3.8.55 =
+Now the plugin codes are using Wordpress 3.0+ standards (PHP5 only).
+Wordpress Settings API are used.
+Now the plugin uses "resources saving technology" for saving server resources in blog runtime mode.
+= 3.7.52 =
+Language pack is updated.
+Czech by [Stanislav Čihák](http://www.abacomp.cz/) are added.
+= 3.7.51 =
+Tool Button bug are fixed.
+STB in STB shortcodes are added.
+= 3.6.49 =
+Collapsed mode bug are fixed.
+Special Text Widget bug are fixed.
+Language pack is updated.
+Ukrainian by [official ukrainian localization team](http://wordpress.co.ua/) is added.
+Language pack is updated.
+German by [Renate](http://www.bhvnederland.nl/) is added.
+= 3.5.45 =
+Dutch language are added
+= 3.5.44 =
+Floating mode bug are fixed
+stbHighlightText function bug (collapsed option) are fixed CSS3 styles are fixed
+= 3.4.41 =
+Insertion Dialog bug are fixed
+= 3.4.40 =
+Font size parameters are added
+Bug of caption size is eliminated
+Language pack is updated.
+Arabic language by [مدونة رسين](http://www.r-sn.com/wp/) is added.
+Support of text direction is added.
+Codes are optimised
+= 3.3.35 =
+Collapsing/Expanding mode of captioned Special Text Boxes was extended PHP codes was optimised
+JS codes was optimised
+= 3.2.32 =
+Collapsing/Expanding of captioned Special Text Boxes was added Codes was optimised
+= 3.1.29 =
+Some admin page improvements was added
+Codes was optimised
+= 3.0.27 =
+Special Text widget was added
+Special Text Box Float Mode was added
+= 2.0.25 =
+Polish language pack by [Daniel Fruzynski](http://www.poradnik-webmastera.com) added Italian language pack updated
+= 2.0.23 =
+Uzbek language pack by [Alisher Safarov](http://www.comfi.com) added Wordpress 2.8.4 compatibility tested
+= 2.0.22 =
+Direct output codes optimised
+Italian language pack updated
+= 2.0.20 =
+Plugin style sheet optimised
+Big icons for simple (non-captioned) boxes added
+Short Codes Insert Dialog added
+Output function added
+Plugin codes optimised
+= 1.2.13 =
+Belarus language by [Fat Cower](http://www.fatcow.com) added Wordpress 2.8.1 compatibility tested
+= 1.2.12 =
+Italian language by [Gianni Diurno](http://gidibao.net/) added = 1.2.11 =
+custom box added
+custom editor added
+customising "on the fly" added
+Wordpress 2.8 compatibility checked
+= 1.1.7 =
+black box margins bug fixed
+= 1.1.6 =
+codes and variables cleanup
+admin page codes optimised
+activation codes optimised for future upgrades margin settings added
+= 1.0.1 =
+Initial upload

 == Other Notes ==